 Certain clubs, organizations, and performing groups will hold elections for student officers.
-These groups include: Certain clubs, organizations, and performing groups will hold elections for student officers.
-These groups include: National Honor Society, Student Council, and class elections.
+These groups include:

+National Honor Society, Student Council, and Class Elections

 Fees (All Grade Levels)

 Basic educational program materials are provided at no charge to a student.
 However, a student is expected to provide his or her own supplies, such as pencils, paper, erasers, and notebooks.
 A student may also be required to pay certain other costs, fees, or deposits, including: